Today is Valentine’s Day. A day where romance is supposed to fill the air.

 I couldn’t keep calling him “little guy,” “little man,” “buddy.”
 He needed a proper name.
 I had picked out names for girls and a few for boys, but none of them seemed quite right anymore.

 His name had to be perfect.
 Perfect for him.
 It needed to be a strong name.
 A name all his own.
 A name that couldn’t be shortened without his permission the way some names can like Christophers can be shortened to Chris or Matthews can be shortened to Matt.

 And then, it hit me, his name.
 I knew his name.
 My son’s name would be Adam.

 Just like that, even before I held him in my arms, I was in love.
 A deep, unconditional, unbreakable, unshakable, crazy love that only a mother has for her child.

-So Adam, when you read this one day, I want you to know that all those Valentines Day cards that I have given you over the years – they have/had a very special meaning for me.
-It was the day that you became my son instead of just being ‘the baby in my belly’.
-You have always been my special Valentine not just on February 14th but every single day of every single year.
+So Adam, when you read this one day, I want you to know that all those Valentine’s Day cards that I have given you over the years – they have/had a very significant meaning for me.
+It was the day that you became my son instead of just being ‘the baby.’
+You have always been my special Valentine not only on February 14th but every single day of every single year.